Tips for Driving in Australia

 Stop and have often rest, and swap the drive.
 Do not underestimate the long distances.
 Fatigue from the long driving distances and wildlife on the roads are the most hazardous on the Australian Outback roads.

-- Let someone know of your Outback itinerary.
-A friend or family, where you are heading to and your plan.
+- Tell someone about your Outback itinerary—a friend or family, where you are heading and your plan.